coldmanck/recovering-unbiased-scene-graphs/INSTALL.md

 # for that, check that `which conda`, `which pip` and `which python` points to the
 # right path.
 From a clean conda env, this is what you need to do

-conda create --name scene_graph_benchmark conda activate scene_graph_benchmark
+conda create --name recover_sg conda activate recover_sg

 # this installs the right pip and dependencies for the fresh python
 conda install ipython
 conda install scipy
 conda install h5py

-# scene_graph_benchmark and coco api dependencies
+# recover_sg and coco api dependencies
 pip install ninja yacs cython matplotlib tqdm opencv-python overrides

 # follow PyTorch installation in https://pytorch.org/get-started/locally/